ThomasMonkman/Seer/README.md

 ### Getting output and memory usage:
 #### output: <a id="101"></a>
-Chrome expects a json file, this can be fetched in several way.
+[chrome://tracing](chrome://tracing) expects a json file, this can be fetched in several way.

 Interface to this data can be found through `seer::buffer`
 ```c++